Dan Choi: 2010 protests and arrests

 On March 18, 2010, Choi and another ousted military officer, Capt.
 Jim Pietrangelo, handcuffed themselves to the fence of the White House.
 They were eventually removed with the use of a master handcuff key and arrested.
 Choi and Pietrangelo were initially set to be tried for "failure to obey a lawful order" on April 26, 2010.
-Trial was postponed until July 14, at which time the charges against both men were dropped.
+Trial was postponed until July 14, by which time the charges against both men had been dropped.

 On April 20, 2010, Choi and Pietrangelo again participated in a self-chaining protest on the White House fence with Petty Officer Larry Whitt, Petty Officer (Rtd.)
 Autumn Sandeen, Cadet Mara Boyd and Cpl.
 Evelyn Thomas.
 All six were removed with a master hand-cuff key and arrested.

 On May 27, 2010, Choi and Pietrangelo began a hunger strike until President Obama ends DADT and adds a non-discrimination policy to the military code.
 They ended the hunger strike seven days later, with Choi saying, "The fast of the past seven days has been a success because people have been educated to the use of fasting as a tool to bring attention to a set of clear political and social demands."

 In November, 2010, Choi again handcuffed himself to the White House fence with 12 other protestors.
 He was subsequently arrested and charged in Federal court.
 The case of United States v.
 Choi took more than two years to conclude.
 On March 28, 2013, Choi was convicted of a misdemeanor charge of "Failure to Obey Lawful Order" and fined $100.